Flow Rate Sensor Interfacing: How to Measure Liquid with an Arduino

-- Arduino/Arduino Clone or make your own custom Arduino board with this tutorial.
+- Arduino/Arduino Clone or make your own custom Arduino board.

 - Water/Liquid flow meter like a Flow meter.